igorkislyuk/ikprogressview/README.md

 - Cool radial animated progress view.

 - Use `setProgress(XXX, animated: YYY, ZZZ)` - method for setting progress animated or not.
 Completion is required due to animation performs with redraw whole progress view.
+XXX - float of progress, YYY - Bool value, ZZZ - required completion
-If you know how to implement this stuff using CoreAnimation, feel free to contact me.
+Note: if you know how to implement this stuff using CoreAnimation, or high-level API, feel free to contact me.
 - `filledView` - mean that progress view will use whole view, measure it sizes itself
-- `interiorR` & `exteriorR` - radiuses for progress view, only usable within turn off-ed `filledView`
+- `interiorR` & `exteriorR` - radiuses for progress view.
+Note: only usable within turn off-ed `filledView`
 - `animated` - static view, or active redrawing with gradient animation.

 There are some inner setting, you can play with.

+## Docs

+See `docs` folder for exhaustive documentation

 ## Author